adanorabi/Panda2/README.md

 - Graphics & UI Styling: [FlatLaf](https://www.formdev.com/flatlaf/)
 - All logic and backend implemented from scratch
 - Questions and history stored and managed with JSON & CSV

----

-Let me know if you'd like me to:
-- Insert your actual screenshot filenames
-- Add Hebrew translation for documentation
-- Create a downloadable `.md` file